imagej/imagej.github.io/pages/Clojure_Scripting.md

         (fn [lines] lines)))
 ```

-The above is an extract from a clojure GUI for XMMS2, available at github {% include github org='acardona' repo='xmms2-clj' label='xmms2-gui' %}.
+The above is an extract from a clojure GUI for XMMS2, available at github {% include github org='acardona ' repo='xmms2-clj ' label='xmms2-gui ' %}.

 ## Creating a derivative of a function